 Whattaya got?
-This isn’t the time to be picky.
-That sound, that pluviophilic sussurus is the world going ASMR on you, gently whispering into your cerebral cortex that you need to take a seat on the porch, wrap your fingers around a thick glass of smooth amber juice, and think about it all.
+This ain’t the time to be picky.
+That sound, that pluviophilic sussurus you hear you is the world going ASMR on you, gently whispering into your cerebral cortex that you need to take a seat on the porch, wrap your fingers around a thick glass of smooth amber liquid, and think about it all.

 You need to ask yourself the great questions, the hard questions: who am I really?
 Am I doing the thing I’m supposed to be doing?
 Is reality real or is this just a massively detailed simulation?
 Will A.I. take over my job?
 Am I pretty?

 You are.
 You’re not just pretty, you’re fucking gorgeous.

 Today, you walked by someone and they froze.
 Their heart lost its place in the song of their day.
 Their breath caught in their throat because you walked by and you carried their whole world in your wake.
 The fierce spirit of their heart crashed through its drum set and leaped off the stage to chase after you screaming, Hey!
 Hey!
 Wait a minute!
 That’s my world you got there!

 But you didn’t hear them.
 Which is cool.
 It’s fine.
 You’re busy.

 It’s hard to listen to the world.
 Not when you’re working with marketing to launch your new growth strategy and it’s all going to fall apart because Lewiston from Operations keeps posting ‘Fuck Canada’ on his page, which is a total joke; she’s making fun of idiots, not being one, but the social media A.I. bots don’t have a sense of humor and apparently neither do people living in rural Manitoba so you guys might delay just to have a little talk with Lewiston but what you really want to do is [redacted] [redacted] [redacted].
 So yeah, that heart running after you was drowned out by the madness of technocapitalism and here’s the thing:

 The rain don’t care about your growth strategy.